Joelbyte/weak-bases/README.md

 the lattice, such as finding the smallest co-clone of a given relation.

-3. VERDI NERUDA WEB SITE
+3. WEAK BASES WEB SITE

 Visit the Weak Bases GitHub page at: https://github.com/Joelbyte/weak-bases.